cscorley/cscorley.github.io/_posts/2015-05-23-papers-bib.md

 3. [Syncthing](https://syncthing.net/)
     - Syncthing was chosen because it was a solid open-source replacement for Dropbox.
+    - Used for keeping previously downloaded PDF files in sync.

 I can satisfy all my criteria with a combination of these three tools.